MaxDesiatov/Hleeb/README.md

 library.
 Additionally, [a patch enabling bare metal targets](https://github.com/swiftwasm/swift/pull/4374) is required for the Swift toolchain to compile Hleeb.

-On macOS build requirements can be installed with [Homebrew](https://brew.sh) by executing `brew bundle` in the root directory of a clone of this repository.
+On macOS, build requirements can be installed with [Homebrew](https://brew.sh) by executing `brew bundle` in the root directory of a clone of this repository.

 ## How to build